defold/extension-adinfo/docs/index.md

 ## Configuration
-The extension can be configured using game.project settings by adding the following fields to game.project:
+The extension can be configured by adding the following fields to game.project:

 ```
 [adinfo]